olga-perederieieva/TAsK/README.md

 **Note:** If double type is used instead of long double, algorithms might fail to find highly precise solutions.

+## Documentation
+API documentation can be found in Docs/html/index.html.

 ## Usage

 In order to run the TAsK software one should create a text file with various run parameters first.